eledot/Blitwizard/README-build.txt

 This is the README for building blitwizard.

-If you have a git version, please consult README-gitdeps.txt first for getting the required dependencies.
+Please consult README-deps.txt first for getting the required dependencies.
-BUT if you have an official source code release, you should check that file anyway:

-The DEPS CAN BE OUTDATED (which are included in the release version).
-It is up to you to check if the provided deps are new enough for you, also regarding fatal/security-relevant bugs.

 == Get required tools  ==